Accommodation for full-time students

 - New rooms will be added regularly during the year.

 University of London's flats

-- Second year and above students can apply to stay in University of London-owned flats.
-Located in Finchley (Clandon House) and Bloomsbury (Gower Street flats), and with weekly rates starting at £82 per week (Clandon House), they offer a great alternative to halls of residence.
+- Second year and above students can apply to stay in the University of London-owned flats.
+Located in Finchley (Clandon House) and Bloomsbury (Gower Street flats), and with weekly rates starting at £82 per week (Clandon House) they offer a great alternative to halls of residence.